MirrorNetworking/Mirror/doc/Articles/Guides/Sync/index.md

 ## Custom Serialization Functions

-To perform your own custom serialization, you can implement virtual functions on NetworkBehaviour to be used for SyncVar serialization.
+To perform your own custom serialization, you can implement virtual functions on <xref:Mirror.NetworkBehaviour> to be used for SyncVar serialization.
 These functions are:

 ```cs
 public virtual bool OnSerialize(NetworkWriter writer, bool initialState);